-What is a mortgage offset account?
+What is an offset account?

-For example, if Louis had a loan of $450,000 and had $50,000 in a linked offset account, he would only have to pay interest on $400,000.
+For example, say you had a loan of $610,000 and had $60,000 in a linked offset account, you would only be required to pay interest on the balance of $550,000.

 As the balance in this offset account grows, the amount you save on interest also grows, which could save you money and cut the amount of time it takes you to pay off your loan.